huntikins/hashnode/cksld8lqh0k851ws17qvpewg9.md

-## The Beginners Guide to Building Production-ready Apps with Next.js
+## The Beginners Guide to Building Production-ready Apps with Next.js Part One

 Over the last week, I have been a happy citizen in the wonderful world of [Next.js](https://nextjs.org/).
 I have always defaulted to Vue.js when building applications.
 React is great but I never really identified with it in the same way as Vue.
 My goodness was I mistaken, learning how to use Next.js made me seriously evaluate my current framework preferences.
 I recently needed to dive into Next.js to complete a project and this requirement as a result forced me to discover my new favorite framework.
 Honestly as glad as I am to have spent this time with Next.js, I have a feeling a new portfolio site is in my future 😅.
 It's that much fun!